zhoufenqin/diag4j/doc/quick-start-diagnostic-agent.md

 ## How to use Intellij Idea plugin
 ### [Prerequisites](#prerequisites)
   - install the Intellij Idea [plugin](https://plugins.jetbrains.com/plugin/26078-java-diagnostic-tool-on-aks) (TODO: update the plugin like here)
+  - java applications to troubleshoot with.
+If you need help to deploy your Java application to AKS, please refer to this guide to deploy a sample Java app to your AKS: [Deploy an app on AKS](deploy-app.md)

 ### Agent Overview Dashboard
   - you can configure your port which forward to the agent service in local